dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-I personally tend to favor this style.
-I don't actually care about `ruffled_feathers` other than as an argument to `measure`.
-This makes that more evident (i.e. we want to go from a `random_joe` whose `feathers` can be ruffled to how ruffled their feathers were).
+I tend to favor this style.
+I don't care about `ruffled_feathers` other than as an argument to `measure`.
+The chain of calls with the safe navigation operator makes that more evident (i.e., we want to go from a `random_joe` whose `feathers` can be ruffled to how ruffled their feathers were).

-## _Maybe_ we can discuss more
+## _Maybe_ we can discuss further

-If you're familiar with functional languages in the ML family, you're probably making the connection I (and [many][andand] [others][drymonadsmaybe]) have made: this is a lot like using the Maybe/Option monad. `&.` is like `map`/`fmap`, and you can have the short-circuiting capabilities of `flatMap`/`bind` by producing a `nil` at any step of your computation.
+Suppose you're familiar with functional languages in the ML family.
+In that case, you're probably making the connection I (and [many][andand] [others][drymonadsmaybe]) have made: this is a lot like using the Maybe/Option monad. `&.` is like `map`/`fmap`.
+You can have the short-circuiting capabilities of `flatMap`/`bind` by producing a `nil` at any step of your computation.

-Some comment to that effect can be found in reference to any language with a safe navigation operator — often with a verdict like _"this is a hack"_, or _"this is not as good as having a Monad"_.
-And they're not wrong!
-If you learn how Functors, Applicatives and Monads work and what they make possible, you'll probably be a little disappointed with how little `&.` accomplishes.
+You can easily find comments to that effect about any language with a safe navigation operator — often with a verdict like _"this is a hack"_ or _"this is not as good as having a Monad."_ And they're not wrong!
+Indeed, if you learn how Functors, Applicatives, and Monads work and what they make possible, you'll probably be a little disappointed with how little `&.` accomplishes.

-However, when terms like "monads", "laws", and "categories" show up in conversation, they mean a lot to the initiated and next to nothing to programmers with other backgrounds.
-Why do Haskell snobs poo-poo something which looks so useful?
+However, when terms like "monads," "laws," and "categories" show up in conversation, they mean a lot to the initiated and next to nothing to programmers with other backgrounds.
+So why do Haskell snobs poo-poo something which looks so helpful?

-Since this is not a post about the narcissism of minor differences (nor about anti-intellectual statements like the one this comment parenthesizes), let's focus on a practical scenario you can't conveniently handle with `&.` alone.
+Since this is not a treatise on the narcissism of minor differences, nor another Monad tutorial, let's focus on a practical scenario you can't conveniently handle with `&.` alone.

 ## Too many nils

 Sometimes you need to perform a computation with two or more values, and none of them can be `nil`.
-If any are `nil`, the computation also produces `nil`.
+If any are `nil`, the final product will also be `nil`.
 So you write something like this:

 ```ruby
 def fix_global_warming(committed_nations, ethical_companies, conscientious_citizens)